Toyota is one of the biggest and most well-known car manufacturers in the world.

-Toyota wanted to maximize the use of their Tug vehicles that move the trailers from their parking bay to the appropriate dock door on the production line.
-They also want to remove the risk of the Tug driver taking the wrong trailer, thus wasting time and potentially stopping the production line due to lack of components.
+Toyota had a couple of ideas of ways in which to streamline this process.
+Firstly, they wanted to maximize the use of the Tug vehicles that moved the trailers from their parking bay to the appropriate dock door on the production line.
+Secondly, they wanted to remove the risk of the Tug driver taking the wrong trailer, thus wasting time and potentially halting the production line due to lack of components.

-When an HGV/trailer arrives at the site gatehouse, the driver and trailer will be logged.
-He will also be given a Nordic ID Morphic RFID Handheld and magnetic RFID tag, The tag & Morphic is be logged out to the driver using a Stix RFID reader connected to the PC in the Gatehouse.
-In this way, the gatehouse has an audit trail of the Morphics/Tags allocated to each driver.
+The tag & Morphic are logged using a Stix RFID reader connected to the PC in the gatehouse, providing an audit trail of the Morphics/Tags allocated to each driver.

-When parts are required to be taken to the production line, the trailers are retrieved by Tugs.
-These are equipped with a rugged tablet computer (complete with WiFi & GPS).
+When parts are to be taken to the production line, the trailers are retrieved by Tugs, which are equipped with rugged tablet computers (complete with WiFi & GPS).

-RFID enabled parking & loading bays ensure correct Trailer is picked and delivered to the correct loading bay on the line side; no wrong components to line side, wasted time and possible line stoppages.
+Finally, RFID-enabled parking and loading bays helped to ensure that the correct trailer is always picked and delivered to the correct loading bay on the line side.
+That means no more wrong components to line side, no more wasted time, and no more possible line stoppages.